Ram-Raghav-S/leapyear-day-calculator/README.md

 # leapYear-day-calculator
-Calculating the day for an input date and checking whether it was/is in a leap year.
+Calculates the day for any input date and checks whether it was/is in a leap year.
-Uses odd days logic to caculate day from date.
+Uses the concept of odd days similar to the one outlined in this video - https://youtu.be/mLD41elDRTE.